LambdaMamba/grim-scraper/README.md

 Second, it will check the HTTP requests and responses, and will save the `URL HTTP-Status-Code Content-Type` information in `github.com/http_responses.csv`.

-Third, it will visit all the URLs found in the HTTP requests and responses.
+Third, it will visit the URLs found in the HTTP requests and responses.
 The source codes will be saved in their respective folders and file names.

-Running in headless mode:
+Running in headless mode (`-headless` flag):

 `python3 grim-scraper.py --url https://github.com/login -headless`

-Output the logs:
+Output the logs (`-log` flag):

 `python3 grim-scraper.py --url https://github.com/login -log`

+Specify resource filetype to save (Use `--filetype` to specify):

+`python3 grim-scraper.py --url https://github.com/login --filetype html`

+Download all resources found in HTTP response/request (`-all` flag):

+`python3 grim-scraper.py --url https://github.com/login -all`

+(Without `-all` flag, it will only save resources found under `github.com`)

 Example output with `-log` option enabled:

 ```
 URL HTTP-Status-Code Content-Type
 ('https://accounts.google.com/ListAccounts?gpsia=1&source=ChromiumBrowser&json=standard', 200, 'application/json; charset=utf-8')